Migrating from privileged images to unprivileged-by-default images ¶

 In our older images, certain default ports (

 JMX_PORT) were set to privileged values (

 689, respectively).
-The newer images do not use these values since they run as a non-privileged user.
+The newer images don't use these values because they run as a non-privileged user.
 The updated default ports are

-1689.
-If necessary you can maintain the old values by setting the corresponding environment variables and running the container as root.
+If you need, you can maintain the old values by setting the corresponding environment variables and running the container as root.

 Running as root with the unprivileged-by-default images ¶

--u flag allows specifying the user the container should use.
-Similarly, for Docker Compose a
+-uflag allows specifying the user the container should use.

-user: can be defined.
-In Kubernetes, you can set up a security context for the container in order to specify the user.
-To run as root, a user and group id of
+- In Kubernetes, you can set up a security context for the container to specify the user.
+To run as root, a user and group ID of